AmbientRun/Ambient/docs/src/reference/hierarchies.md

 This also means that you can attach a mesh in the middle of a hierarchy, with an offset.
 For instance, if you have a bone hierarchy on a character, you can attach an mesh to the upper arm bone, but without `mesh_to_local/world` it would be rendered at the center of the arm (inside the arm), so by using `mesh_to_local/world` you can offset it.

+## Opting out of automatically derived children

+If you whish to manage the `children` component yourself, you can attach an `unmanaged_children` component to your entity.
+This stops `children` from being automatically created, and it's now up to you to populate the `children` component to create a valid hierarchy.